 Implementation of symmetric order-preserving encryption scheme

-Disclaimer 1 This is a work in progress, which should be reviewed and evaluated before using in production and/or sensitive applications.
-If you have any concerns about used cryptographic primitives or specific implementation details, feel free to open a Github issue and we’ll discuss everything there.
+Disclaimer 1 This is an experimental implementation, which should be thoroughly reviewed and evaluated before using in production and/or sensitive applications.

 You can specify input and output ranges.
 Otherwise, default input (0..2^15-1) and output (0..2^31-1) ranges are used.

 from pyope.ope import OPE, ValueRange cipher = OPE(b'long key' * 2, in_range=ValueRange(-100, 100), out_range=ValueRange(0, 9999)) assert 0 < cipher.encrypt(10) < cipher.encrypt(42) < 9999